kezizhou/bibleBooksChineseGame/README.md

 ## Installation

 To install, download the latest release [**here**](https://github.com/kezizhou/bibleBooksChineseGame/releases/latest).
-Download and run setup.exe to install bibleBooksChineseGame onto your computer.
+Download and run bibleBooksGameSetup.exe to install bibleBooksChineseGame onto your computer.
 You may choose to uninstall at any time by uninstalling from your programs list.
-The application will automatically check for new updates every time it is started.
+The application will automatically check for new updates every time it is started, or you can check manually in the settings page.

 ### System Requirements:
 Windows: Runs on Microsoft .NET Framework 4.6.1